Who is an NRI?

 An NRI is an Indian citizen who resides outside India temporarily and holds a valid passport issued by the Indian Government.
 For instance, individuals residing abroad on a visa issued for employment or business purposes are considered to be Non-Resident Indians.

 NRIs get to enjoy all of the benefits applicable to resident Indian citizens, including the right to invest.
-If you’re categorised as a non-resident, you can still enjoy the benefits of investing in India, and Unit Linked Insurance Plans (ULIPs) are one of the preferred investment options for NRIs keen on purchasing investments in their home country.
+If you’re categorized as a non-resident, you can still enjoy the benefits of investing in India.
+And Unit Linked Insurance Plans (ULIPs) are one of the preferred investment options for NRIs keen on purchasing investments in their home country.

 What is ULIP?

-If you’re planning to invest in India, one of the many questions you may have unanswered is this: What is ULIP?
-A Unit Linked Insurance Policy (ULIP) is essentially a type of life insurance plan that combines both insurance and investment aspects.
+If you’re planning to invest in India, one of the many questions you may have unanswered is this: what is ULIP?
+A Unit Linked Insurance Policy (ULIP) is essentially a unique hybrid investment option that combines both insurance and investment aspects.
 The premium that you invest in a ULIP is split into two parts.

-A portion of your premium is directed towards providing you with life cover, while the other part is invested in the financial markets.
-You can earn market-linked returns on your premiums and create a good corpus for your financial goals.
-ULIPs come with a minimum lock-in period of 5 years, during which withdrawals are not permitted.
+A portion of your premium is directed towards providing you with a life cover, while the other part is invested in the financial markets.
+ULIPs come with a minimum lock-in period of 5 years during which withdrawals are not permitted.

 Why should NRIs invest in India?